devpro/ansible-system-collection/README.md

 [![GitLab Pipeline Status](https://gitlab.com/devpro-labs/ansible-system-collection/badges/main/pipeline.svg)](https://gitlab.com/devpro-labs/ansible-system-collection/-/pipelines)

-The `rabbids_incubator.system` Ansible collection provides a set of Ansible roles and playbooks to ease system administration by automating common actions.
+Ansible `devpro.system` collection provides a set of Ansible roles and playbooks to ease system administration by automating common actions.
 It can be used directly or viewed as an example.

 ## How to use

-* Look at the Ansible roles
+* Look at Ansible roles

 Ansible role              | Action on the host
 --------------------------|----------------------------------------------